state-hiu/Mapgive/_posts/plan/0100-01-02-event-guide.md

 This may be obvious, but a reliable internet connection is a requirement.
 Test out internet ahead of time, if you can.
 Investigate if IT support needs to be aware an event if going to happen.
 It is possible that an ISP can block a connection if too much activity is happening on the network and the provider thinks it is suspicious.

-If your event has more than fifty mappers and you are all mapping from one IP address, let the OSM Operations Working Group(operations@osmfoundation.org) informed to ensure that throtteling won't slow anyone down.
+If your event has more than fifty mappers and you are all mapping from one IP address, let the OSM Operations Working Group (operations@osmfoundation.org) informed to ensure that throttling won't slow anyone down.

 ### Computers and Power